Expat Essentials

 It’s worth noting that a lot of people set out to buy one of the 1 euro homes, but end up buying a move-in property at market rate, which is still a huge bargain compared to big cities.

 France, Spain, Croatia, Japan and other countries are only now getting on the bandwagon, so this is becoming a global phenomenon.
 Investigative Europe has an eye-opening look at how abandoned houses are a Europe-wide phenomenon.
-Financial Times has a detailed post about how the 1 euro phenom has transformed Sicily.
+Financial Times has a detailed post about how the 1 euro phenom has transformed Sicily, which has suddenly become the 1 euro hotspot.

 Croatia